Hero Image

 Fairdale & Valley Station

 Just south of Pleasure Ridge Park (PRP), Valley Station was named for its location between Muldraugh Hill and the Knobs.
-Valley Station is home to Jefferson Memorial Forest, Riverside (the Farnsley-Moremen Landing), and the Louisville Loop, among other wonders.
-Like Valley Station, Fairdale is flanked by Jefferson Memorial Forest, as well as the historic South Park County Club, which is the oldest country club in the state of Kentucky.
+Valley Station is home to Jefferson Memorial Forest, Riverside, the Farnsley-Moremen Landing, and the Louisville Loop among other wonders.
+Like Valley Station, Fairdale is flanked by Jefferson Memorial Forest, as well as the historic South Park Country Club which is the oldest of its kind in the state of Kentucky.

 Iroquois Park

-Just as the name suggests, this neighborhood is primarily dominated by Iroquois Park—A Frederick Olmsted park.
-The beautiful green space provides a backdrop of play spaces, scenic running paths, and quaint nooks tucked away from the city and is also home to Louisville’s famous Iroquois Amphitheater.
-This south end neighborhood is peppered with international restaurants and grocery stores, and beautiful residential neighborhoods, and is a short commute to Louisville Muhammad Ali International Airport.
+Just as the name suggests, this neighborhood is primarily dominated by Iroquois Park–another Frederick Law Olmsted park in the city.
+The beautiful green space provides a backdrop for play spaces, scenic running paths, and quaint nooks tucked away from the city.
+Iroquois Park is also home to the Louisville-famous Iroquois Amphitheater.
+This south end neighborhood is peppered with international restaurants and grocery stores, beautiful residential neighborhoods, and is a short commute to Louisville Muhammad Ali International Airport.

 Newburg

 Situated between General Electric’s Appliance Park and Louisville Muhammad Ali International Airport, Newburg is an affordable part of the city.
-Just 15 minutes from all sorts of neighborhoods, Newburg is close to the Louisville Zoo and Kentucky Kingdom, and recently added an education and technology-driven branch of the Louisville Free Public Library.
+Just 15 minutes from a wide variety of neighborhoods, Newburg is close to the Louisville Zoo and Kentucky Kingdom.
+Recently, an education and technology-driven branch of the Louisville Free Public Library was added to the area.

 Pleasure Ridge Park

-Close to both Downtown Louisville and Fort Knox, Pleasure Ridge Park (or PRP) is home to nationally known Waverly Hills Sanatorium, a former tuberculosis hospital, and current haunted house.
-Dixie Highway is the main artery through PRP and boasts many food and shopping venues.
+Close to both Downtown Louisville and Fort Knox, Pleasure Ridge Park (PRP) is home to the nationally known Waverly Hills Sanatorium, a former tuberculosis hospital, and current haunted house.
+Dixie Highway is the main arters through PRP and boasts many restaurants, local business’ store fronts, and shopping venues.

 Shively